Aircraft Technician

 Step 2

-You head to the Defence School of Electronic and Mechanical Engineering at MOD Lyneham, Wiltshire, to start your technical training.
-Over the next 66 weeks, you learn how to fix aircraft including some electrical, hydraulic, gearbox and gas turbine systems.
+Next you'll head to MOD Lyneham, Wiltshire, to start your technical training.
+Over the next 44 weeks, you learn how to fix aircraft including some electrical, hydraulic, gearbox and gas turbine systems.
 You may also learn to drive military vehicles and gain licences.

 Qualifications you could get after training

-• Level 3 Diploma in Aircraft Maintenance and engineering Technology
+• Level 3 Apprenticeship as an Aircraft Maintenance Technician

 • Qualifications in Leadership and Management

-• Car License and opportunity to gain HGV
+• Opportunity to gain car and HGV licenses

 Pay & benefits